MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Privacy; Adversarial Training.
   - <details><summary>Digest</summary> We first find that the vanilla error-minimizing noise, which suppresses the informative knowledge of data via minimizing the corresponding training loss, could not effectively minimize the adversarial training loss.
 This explains the vulnerability of error-minimizing noise in adversarial training.
 Based on the observation, robust error-minimizing noise is then introduced to reduce the adversarial training loss.

+- Quantifying Memorization Across Neural Language Models. [[paper]](https://arxiv.org/abs/2202.07646)
+  - Nicholas Carlini, Daphne Ippolito, Matthew Jagielski, Katherine Lee, Florian Tramer, Chiyuan Zhang.
+  - Key Word: Reconstruction Attacks; Membership Inference Attacks; Language Models.
+  - <details><summary>Digest</summary> We describe three log-linear relationships that quantify the degree to which LMs emit memorized training data.
+Memorization significantly grows as we increase (1) the capacity of a model, (2) the number of times an example has been duplicated, and (3) the number of tokens of context used to prompt the model.
+Surprisingly, we find the situation becomes complicated when generalizing these results across model families.
+On the whole, we find that memorization in LMs is more prevalent than previously believed and will likely get worse as models continues to scale, at least without active mitigations.

+- What Does it Mean for a Language Model to Preserve Privacy? [[paper]](https://arxiv.org/abs/2202.05520)
+  - Hannah Brown, Katherine Lee, Fatemehsadat Mireshghallah, Reza Shokri, Florian Tramèr. *FAccT 2022*
+  - Key Word: Natural Language Processing; Differential Privacy; Data Sanitization.
+  - <details><summary>Digest</summary> We discuss the mismatch between the narrow assumptions made by popular data protection techniques (data sanitization and differential privacy), and the broadness of natural language and of privacy as a social norm.
+We argue that existing protection methods cannot guarantee a generic and meaningful notion of privacy for language models.
+We conclude that language models should be trained on text data which was explicitly produced for public use.

 - Variational Model Inversion Attacks. [[paper]](https://arxiv.org/abs/2201.10787) [[code]](https://github.com/wangkua1/vmi)
   - Kuan-Chieh Wang, Yan Fu, Ke Li, Ashish Khisti, Richard Zemel, Alireza Makhzani. *NeurIPS 2021*
   - Key Word: Model Inversion Attacks.